DHTMLX/docs-spreadsheet/docs/vuejs_integration.md

 ## Preparations

-You will need [Vite](https://vitejs.dev/) and [Node.js](https://nodejs.org/en/) to create a project, so you should install them, if haven't done it before.
+You will need [Node.js](https://nodejs.org/en/) to create a project, so you should install it, if haven't done it before.

 ## Creating a project

-To create a Vue project, you can use **Vue.js with Vite**, by running:
+To create a Vue project, run the following command:

 ~~~
 npm create vue@latest